graemet-umich/Election_Analysis/README.md

 - **Winner of the Election:** Candidate Diana DeGette won the election in a landslide with 272,892 votes, which was 73.8% of the vote total.

 ### Additional Election Audit Requirements and Results
-- **Total Votes and Percentage of Total Votes for Each County in the Precinct:** This Precinct has only three counties.
+- **Total Votes and Percentage of Total Votes for Each County in the District:** This District has only three counties.
 There were 38,855 Jefferson County voters, which was 10.5% of the total vote.
 There were 306,055 Denver County voters, which was 82.8% of the total vote.
 There were 24,801 Arapahoe County voters, which was 6.7% of the total vote.
 - **County with the Highest Turnout:** Denver County had the highest voter turnout of any county by far with 306,055 votes cast.